-Having all these informations, we can try a stratification of the Java Sea.
-The main interest of this, is to better describe each single stratum in term of biology and ecology of the populations and to decrease the variance in each structure 1 .
+Having this information, we can try a stratification of the Java Sea.
+The main interest of this, is to better describe each single stratum in term of biology and ecology of the populations and to decrease the variance in each structure1.